Real Madrid CF in international football: European / UEFA Super Cup

 The European Super Cup was inaugurated in 1973 as a way of determining the best team in Europe, by pitting the holders of the European Champion Clubs' Cup against the winners of the Cup Winners' Cup.
 Since 2000, it has been contested by winners of the Champions League and the UEFA Cup (later Europa League), as the Cup Winners' Cup was discontinued in 1999.
 Real Madrid first participated in the 1998 edition, after they won the 1997–98 UEFA Champions League, losing 0–1 to Chelsea.
 Real's first trophy came in 2002 with a 3–1 victory over Feyenoord.
-Since then, they have won the Super Cup four times, in 2014, 2016, 2017, and 2022, sharing the record for the most titles with Milan and Barcelona.
+Since then, they have won the Super Cup a further five times, in 2014, 2016, 2017, 2022, and 2024, winning more titles than any other club.

 Intercontinental Cup / FIFA Club World Cup

 In 1960, UEFA and their South-American equivalent, the South American Football Confederation (CONMEBOL), created the Intercontinental Cup as a way of determining the best team in the world, by pitting the winners of the European Cup and the Copa Libertadores against each other.
 In 2000, FIFA launched their international club competition called the FIFA Club World Championship, featuring teams from all of its member associations.
 In the second edition — renamed the FIFA Club World Cup — in 2005, FIFA took over the Intercontinental Cup, subsuming it into its own competition.

 In January 2000, Real Madrid were invited to the inaugural championship in Brazil, by virtue of winning the 1998 Intercontinental Cup in the previous season.
 The club finished fourth overall, after losing the third place play-off on penalties to Mexico's Necaxa.
 They initially qualified for the 2001 tournament, in their native Spain, but the competition was cancelled before it started.
 Real Madrid have won the FIFA Club World Cup a record five times since then (in 2014, 2016, 2017, 2018 and 2022).
+They also won the inaugural FIFA Intercontinental Cup in 2024.

+Copa Iberoamericana

+The Copa Iberoamericana was a one-off international football competition.
+It was created to face the champions of the Copa de Oro Nicolás Leoz and the Copa del Rey, as a result of an agreement signed between CONMEBOL and the Royal Spanish Football Federation.

+It was disputed only once between Boca Juniors and Real Madrid in 1994, with the Spanish club prevailing 4–3 on aggregate.
+In 2015, CONMEBOL included Copa Iberoamericana in the list of its official competitions.